vguzman812/jobbo/README.md

 # jobbo
-A reacti native application aimed at showing relevant software engineering jobs to users
+A React Native application aimed at showing relevant software engineering jobs to users